Read all about Benjamin Moore Manchester Tan, plus see 20+ real homes that use it!

 Manchester Tan is a perfect paint color for cozy rooms like this one from Adventures in Decorating with white/neutral decor palettes and blue accents.

-15. Cape Cod Cottage in Manchester Tan
+14. Cape Cod Cottage in Manchester Tan

-16. Benjamin Moore Manchester Tan Paint
+15. Benjamin Moore Manchester Tan Paint Sitting Room

-This traditional sitting room from The Home Coloriste benefits from subtle light diffusing through the windows.
 Manchester Tan takes on a soft, creamy feeling, complementing the white trim and fireplace and creating a neutral backdrop for the bold turquoise accent tables.

 In general for bedrooms, and low-traffic areas, flat paint is fine.
 If you like something with a bit of shine (and more ease of cleaning) opt for eggshell or satin.

-17. A Secret Formula for Paint Perfection
+16. A Secret Formula for Paint Perfection

-Cindy Hattersley is a designer who knows this color well and uses it often.
-But she has a secret for its steadfast success in many situations…cut it in half!
 She swears by this formula, and you may too once you see some of her spaces where she’s used it like this dreamy bedroom.
 Manchester Tan is a great wall color choice for neutral color palettes.

-18. Keep it Cozy
+17. Keep it Cozy

 There’s no more denying it – wallpaper is back and hotter than ever.
 This cozy bedroom, filled with blue and neutral tones, looks amazing with the wallpapered accent wall and adjoining walls in Manchester Tan.
 Proof that navy + Manchester Tan is a great duo.